Go to Reviews.org US Edition

 Exetel NBN plans review

 Exetel isn’t an NBN provider you should look to for competitive pricing across its three residential plans, nor is it one of the fastest providers (though it used to be).
-The value of an Exetel NBN plan is found in the included modem-router and other optional inclusions that help separate it from competitors.
+Still, promotional pricing does help give Exetel a competitive advantage.

 Some key perks for those who want a modem and/or landline.